colab/colab/docs/source/user.rst

 .. attribute:: dependency

 Declares the additional installed apps that this plugin depends on.
-This doesn't automatically install the python dependecies, only add to django apps.
+This doesn't automatically install the python dependencies, only add to django apps.

 .. attribute:: password_validators

-A lista of functions to validade password in the moment it's set.
+A list of functions to validate password in the moment it's set.
 This allows plugins to define their own password validators.
 For example if the proxied app requires the password to have at least one upper case character it should provide a password validator